miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ## Signature

-The signature contains the JWS signature value generated using the protected header and payload according to RFC 7515.
+The signature contains the JWS signature value generated using the protected header and payload according to {{!RFC7515}}.

 LTV-JWS does not define new signature algorithms and reuses existing JOSE signature algorithms.